Credit: Courtesy of the artist. Photo: © Frederick Charles

 Organized by the Musée d’art contemporain de Montréal (MAC), the exhibition is curated by John Zeppetelli, Director and Chief Curator at the MAC, and Victor Shiffman, Co-Curator.
 The New York presentation is coordinated for the Jewish Museum by Kelly Taxter, Barnett and Annalee Newman Curator of Contemporary Art, and Ruth Beesch, Senior Deputy Director, Programs & Strategic Initiatives.
-The exhibition is designed by New Affiliates LLC (Jaffer Kolb, Ivi Diamantopoulou).
+The exhibition is designed by New Affiliates LLC (Jaffer Kolb and Ivi Diamantopoulou, with Audrey Haliman).
 Acoustic consulting by ARUP.
 Exhibition graphics designed by Topos Graphics.

 Following its New York showing, the exhibition will tour to Kunstforeningen GL STRAND and Nikolaj Kunsthal, Copenhagen, Denmark (October 23, 2019 – March 8, 2020) and the Contemporary Jewish Museum, San Francisco (September 17, 2020 – January 3, 2021).

 During the run of Leonard Cohen: A Crack in Everything, the Jewish Museum will open one hour earlier than usual on Saturdays and Sundays, from 10am to 5:45pm.
 Shop hours will parallel museum hours (except on Saturdays and select Jewish holidays, when the Shop is closed).
-Advance tickets on sale March 15.
-For questions about ticket sales, please email firstname.lastname@example.org or call 866-205-1322.
+Advance tickets are available online at thejewishmuseum.org/buy/general-admission.
+For questions about ticket sales, please email email@example.com or call 866.205.1322.

-The presentation of Leonard Cohen: A Crack in Everything at the Jewish Museum is made possible by the Wilf Family Foundations, the Blavatnik Family Foundation, The Goldie and David Blanksteen Foundation, The TD Charitable Foundation, The Jaharis Family Foundation, Inc., Jane and Reuben Leibowitz, Nili Lotan, Wendy Fisher, Goldman Sonnenfeldt Foundation, and other generous donors.
+The presentation of Leonard Cohen: A Crack in Everything at the Jewish Museum is made possible by the Wilf Family Foundations, the Blavatnik Family Foundation, The Goldie and David Blanksteen Foundation, The TD Charitable Foundation, The Jaharis Family Foundation, Inc., Jane and Reuben Leibowitz, Nili Lotan, Rita and Charles Bronfman, Wendy Fisher, Goldman Sonnenfeldt Foundation, Brice and Helen Marden, and Wexler Dermatology PC.